mjstraughan/CubingHistory/docs/BlindfoldSolving/Methods/ClassicPochmann.md

 ## Memorization

 Pochmann also described memorization processes within the method tutorial [4].
 Many previous blindfold solving guides assigned numbers to a piece’s orientation and permutation and the number strings were memorized.
 Pochmann provided two new ways to memorize the solve – the story method and the memory palace technique.
-In addition to the two memorization techniques, Pochmann advised for memorizing the solving path of the pieces rather than the piece states.
+In addition to the two memorization techniques, Pochmann advocated for memorizing the solving path of the pieces rather than the piece states.

 ![](../img/ClassicPochmann/Memorization.png)